ahundiak/isdp/README.txt

 No password prompted for when checked out.
 Need password to checkin.
 Prompts for it.

 Got ^M in the readme file, build files are fine.

+Using net beans, can we do a checkin?